 American Conservation Film Festival

-Attend and support the American Conservation Film Festival.
-Friends of NCTC helps sponsor this exciting annual conservation film festival, one of the largest of its kind.
-This venue provides a rare opportunity for the public to view an international collection of some of the the most important conservation films of the day, with a special emphasis on films with Appalachian themes.
-Equally important, dedicated and talented conservation filmmakers are provided an audience to show their works, most of which will never make the local cineplex.
-We have recently awarded the Best Student Film winner.
+Attend and support the American Conservation Film Festival, which the Friends of NCTC helps sponsor.
+This venue provides a rare opportunity for the public to view an international collection of some of the most important, newly released conservation films.
+A special emphasis is placed on films with Appalachian themes.
+The festival provides dedicated and talented conservation filmmakers an audience to show their works, most of which will never make the local cineplex.
+Recently, we awarded the Best Student Film winner.